zenoamaro/react-quill/README.md

 - Rewritten uncontrolled and semi-controlled operation.
 Should fix #9, #10 and #14.
 - Editor props can now be changed after mounting.
 - Added callback for selection change event.
 Closes #12.

-#### v0.1.1
-- The pre-compiled distributable is not shipped with the NPM package anymore.
-Should fix [#2](https://github.com/zenoamaro/react-quill/issues/2).
-- Sourcemaps are now emitted for both distributables, as separate files.
-- Avoiding parsing Quill as it ships with a pre-built main.

 [Full changelog](CHANGELOG.md)